ynshung/better-yt-shorts/README.md

 #### For advanced users
 Start by forking the repo, copying the `_locales/en/messages.json` file and paste it to your locale code directory.
 Then, you can start translating the messages in the `messages.json` file.
 The `description` are just for reference and will not be visible to the user so you may translate it or leave it as it-is.

-You can also add help translate the **store listing description** which is under the `store-desc/` directory.
-Create a file based on the original English language and translate it.
-Once you are done, you may create a pull request.
+You can also add help translate the **store listing description** by emailing @ynshung or creating an issue to express your interest.
+Note that you will be notified to update the description from time to time.

 ### Issues / Suggestion
 If you have faced any issue with the extension or any suggestion that can help to improve the extension, you may create an issue [here](https://github.com/ynshung/better-yt-shorts/issues) or if you know how to code, fork the repo, make the necessary changes and create a pull request.